brianfee/useful-scripts/README.md

   - pandas

 ### Purpose
-- Merge two csvs based on a specified column names and save to a new file *merged.csv*
+- Merge two csvs based on a specified column names and save to a new file *Default: merged.csv*

 ### Usage
 <pre>